 - Storage of up to 256GB

-- Ideal for movies, photos, gaming, and other use
+- Ideal for movies, photos, gaming (especially when combined with these gaming accessories for iPhone), and other use

 - Super-developed Face ID software

 - This is a large phone, so if you have small hands you will not be able to use it one-handed